CompuTec/computec-docs/docs/processforce/user-guide/scheduling/scheduling-board.md

 #### Level

 Indicates the item's position in the production structure.
 For items with semi-finished components, the hierarchy level is shown here.
-Learn more about multi-level BOMs and semi-finished items [here](/docs/processforce/user-guide/formulations-and-bill-of-materials/bill-of-materials/multi-level-bill-of-materials/semi-finished-items/).
+Learn more about multi-level BOMs and semi-finished items after clicking [this link](/docs/processforce/user-guide/formulations-and-bill-of-materials/bill-of-materials/multi-level-bill-of-materials/semi-finished-items/).

 #### Quantity